BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified Developer Associate 2024 NEW DVA-C02/README.md

 >   - Add log statements everywhere
 >   - Re-deploy in production
 > - Log formats differ across applications using CloudWatch and analytics is hard.
-> - Debugging: monolith “easy", distributed services “hard"
+> - Debugging: monolith "easy", distributed services "hard"
 > - No common views of your entire architecture!
 >
 > X-Ray compatibility